pandukakarunasena/sparkX_warmup_exercise/README.md

 mainly focused on using OOP principles in a real project. suggest any changes that can be made..........

-*A file with bunch of sql queries can be found*
+*Queries can be found in the file createtable_insertdata.sql*